parsemonkey/PersonalHistoryTimeline/README.md

 **Visualize and organize your life events in an interactive timeline.**

-A Windows desktop application for creating, managing, and exploring your personal history with rich metadata, powerful search, and beautiful timeline visualizations.
+A desktop application for creating, managing, and exploring your personal history with rich metadata, powerful search, and beautiful timeline visualizations.

 ## Features